tarantool/doc/doc/1.10/book/box/authentication.rst

 ================================================================================

 Understanding security details is primarily an issue for administrators.
-Meanwhile, ordinary users should at least skim this section to get an idea of how Tarantool makes it possible for administrators to prevent unauthorized access to the database and to certain functions.
+However, ordinary users should at least skim this section to get an idea of how Tarantool makes it possible for administrators to prevent unauthorized access to the database and to certain functions.